Characters of Final Fantasy V: Galuf Baldesion

 Galuf Halm Baldesion (ガラフ・ハルム・バルデシオン, Garafu Harumu Barudeshion) is an amnesiac Bartz meets at the start of the game, and is initially referred to as Galuf Doe.
 Despite losing his memory, he retains his humor and a sense of duty to protect the elemental crystals, joining the party to do so.
 After being reunited with his granddaughter Krille he regains his memory, where it is revealed he a king from a parallel world.
 Prior to the events of the game, he and four warriors banded together stop the villain Exdeath, and trapped him in Bartz's world using the power of the crystals.
 Exdeath however was breaking free, and when traveling to Bartz' world to stop him the impact of the trip caused him to temporarily lose his memories.
 After Exdeath breaks free he and the others chase after him, but when Exdeath attacks his granddaughter Galuf sacrifices his life to save her.

-A character also named Galuf appears as a background character in Final Fantasy XIV.
-Like in his original appearance, he is Krile's grandfather, though by adoption and the two are not blood-related.

 Krile Baldesion

 Krile Mayer Baldesion (クルル・マイア・バルデシオン, Kururu Maia Barudeshion) is Galuf's granddaughter and only surviving relative.
 When Galuf travels to Bartz's world she follows after him and helps him recover his memories.
 Able to communicate with animals such as wyverns and moogles, she helps the party fight Exdeath, only for Galuf to sacrifice his life to protect her.
 However, she inherits his abilities and skills, and takes over his role in the party to help stop Exdeath for good as she comes to regard them as her new family.

-A character also named Krile appears in Final Fantasy XIV as a major supporting character, with her appearance being similar to the original Final Fantasy V character.
+She is voiced by Yukari Tamura in Dissidia Duellum Final Fantasy.